PamilerinId/Attendance-Box/README.md

 Wrote this a few years ago.
 Will resume work on it for upgrades, fine tuning and fun Workflow based on my university.
+So far.. only works if you know what you are doing and by some wierd stroke of luck replicate my environment variables.
+Will make it noob friendly in due course

 # Physical Components
 Raspberry Pi 2